Yamaha Motor Finance Australia Privacy Policy

 • undertake face to face identity verification (if necessary) through an agency;

-• undertake verification checks with your accountant, Equifax Pty Ltd, RP Data Pty Ltd, your employer or through the tenancy database for the purposes of assessing the loan application;
+• undertake verification checks with your accountant, Equifax Australia Information Services and Solutions Pty Ltd, Illion Australia Pty Ltd, RP Data Pty Ltd, your employer or through the tenancy database for the purposes of assessing the loan application;

 • where an individual is an officer of a company that has applied for finance with us, we may obtain information about the officer from public records or from other officers of the company who arrange the company's finance application or from your nominated next of kin or account authority holder;